pose/esprimaq/README.md

 ## esprimaq

-Query esprima ASTs by using a cascading query syntax.
+Query esprima ASTs by using a chainable query syntax.

 ### Install